 After some fiddling, we decided to make this build as easy as can be so it didn’t need any cutting.
 I wanted a boxy look so I had the option to attach a rail afterwards (vs. the top being slightly longer than the frame) so this idea worked well for us!

-Building the outer frame
+Building a deck – outer frame

 6. Build a no-cut platform.

-Position a 2×6 at the front and back of the deck.
+- Position a 2×6 at the front and back of the deck.

-Attach the corner joins together with 2 3″ deck screws at each corner.
+- Attach the corner joins together with 2 3″ deck screws at each corner.

-Position the footings roughly into place.
+- Position the footings roughly into place.

-Check that each frame corner is square.
+- Check that each frame corner is square.
 Then reposition the footings perfectly, making them nice and square with your frame.

 Preparing and leveling the footings